mychuang/leedcodeJS/01/README.md

-# LeedCode 挑戰 : Create Hello World Function
+# Closure : Create Hello World Function

 Write a function createHelloWorld.
 It should return a new function that always returns "Hello World".